ftesla11/cv-functions/README.md

 All the implemented functions are found in utilities.py

 To run the code for displaying the appropriate outputs corresponding to the assignmnent questions, use the jupyter notebook main.ipynb.
+Run the cells in order.

 The first cell imports the functions from utilities.py.
-From then on, any ICV_function() can simply be called in the notebook.
+From then on, any ICV_function() can simply be called in the notebook

-Make sure to run the cells in order

 # Dataset